hminy572/slotgame/README.md

 # Slot Game

 With Phoenix liveview, it's posibble to develop game with complex animation!
-This is quite revolutional, right?
+Quite revolutional, right?

 To play this game on localhost,